tjoyner/ofvioletsandlicorice/chapter10.md

 They came again in the evening, they brought musicians and prostitutes whom they danced with, and then vanished into the house.

-Daniel had suggested to Amalia to be patient, to let the euphoria subside, that the exhibition and the revelry would last no more than a week, and then even Baravalle's ego would be deflated.
+Daniel told Amalia to be patient, to let the euphoria subside, that the exhibition and the revelry would last no more than a week, and then even Baravalle's ego would be deflated.
 That she had to think about how to regain possession of Ginotta, and for that they wanted good lawyers and mediators.

 "I can offer a fair price, even more, and am willing to offer him the equivalent of lodgings in Independence piazza, but I'm sure he won't accept."